cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **SSH Private Key**: Used for authentication is SSH Auth Mode is set to "Key"
 - **Note**: Comments or user notes

+There is a special **Status** field which indicates current Server status.
+It is meant to be updated automatically using external API with further customizations.
+Following pre-defined statuses are available:

+- Undefined
+- Stopped
+- Starting
+- Running
+- Stopping
+- Restarting

+Default status is 'Undefined'.

 ### Variables

 Configure variable values to be used when rendering commands and files on this server.